 48. Insurance

-(1) A licensee must hold a current policy of insurance (the “policy”) against the public liability of that person in respect of the provision of the outside school hours family day care service.
+(1) A licensee must hold a current policy of insurance (the policy) against the public liability of that person in respect of the provision of the outside school hours family day care service.

 (2) The insured amount must be adequate, in the opinion of the CEO, to cover any potential liability of the licensee in relation to the operation of the outside school hours family day care service.